open-way-learning/owl-handbook/Templates-Resources/README.md

-# Templates & Open Resources
+# Templates & Open Source Resources

 **Owner:** Director of Program Impact & Visibility (DPIV) – with input from all Directors
 **Audience:** All OWL staff, contractors, Fellows, and partner educators